joshgodsiff/user-manual/README.md

 In order of preference:

-1. Slack (or similar written, async tools).
+1. **Slack (or similar written, async tools)**
   - I like to be able to read messages when I'm at a convenient break in work, and have time to think about my response.
   - I prefer most messages to be in open channels by default, rather than DMs, so that others can benefit from the conversation.

-2. In person - particularly 1:1 or in a small group.
+2. **In person** - particularly 1:1 or in a small group.
   - Ideally with a whiteboard and/or a pile of sticky notes.
   - Comes with the caveat that I work remotely, so opportunities for in person collaboration are limited.

-3. Zoom & Miro (or similar).
+3. **Zoom & Miro (or similar)**.
   - The next best thing to a whiteboard and sticky notes.
   - I benefit a lot from having a visual representation of ideas when I'm having a conversation.

-4. Email
+4. **Email**
   - I don't like email, but I'll use it when necessary.

-5. Large group meetings (in person or virtual)
+5. **Large group meetings (in person or virtual)**
   - The larger the group, the less likely I am to feel comfortable contributing.

-6. Phone
+6. **Phone**
   - Don't call me unless the servers are on fire, or something equally dire.

 ## Preferred ways to receive feedback
 - Regularly, and close to the time that triggered the feedback.